Approved States Contact Login

 How long does the visual test take?

-The VR test typically takes about 45 minutes, compared to 1.5 hours at in-person smoke schools.
+The VR test typically takes about 45 minutes, compared to longer time commitments that are often required for in-person smoke schools.

 What happens if I fail the visual test?

-You can retake the VR test as many times as needed.
-Unlike in-person schools, you don’t have to wait for another event—you can try again immediately or at a later time that fits your schedule.
+You can retake the VR test as needed.
+Unlike in-person schools, you do not have to wait for another scheduled event.

 Is the VR headset easy to use?

-Yes!
-It’s designed to be beginner-friendly.
-Power it on, connect to Wi-Fi, and follow simple on-screen instructions.
-The controller only requires one button for navigation.
+Yes.
+It is designed to be beginner-friendly.
+Power it on, connect to Wi-Fi, and follow the on-screen instructions.
+The controller uses simple navigation.

 Does it require a PC?

-No. The headset is a standalone unit.
-You only need Wi-Fi for operation—no computer is required.
+No. The headset is a standalone device.
+You only need Wi-Fi for operation.

 How long does the battery last?

-Each charge lasts about 2.5–3 hours.
-You can also use the headset while charging.
+Each charge typically lasts about 2.5 to 3 hours.
+The headset can also be used while charging.

 How many people can use one headset?

-A single headset can be used by 30+ students, since certification can be staggered at different times.
+A single headset can be shared among multiple trainees, since certification can be completed at different times.

 How long is Method 9 certification valid?

 Certification is valid for six months.
-This period is federally established, and while states can shorten it, they cannot extend it beyond six months.
+This is federally established.
+States may shorten the time period, but they cannot extend it beyond six months.

 What is the duration of a visible emissions test?

-The duration is not set by Method 9 itself—it’s established by the regulation affecting the source, usually in the facility’s air permit.
+The duration is not set by Method 9 itself.
+It is established by the regulation affecting the source, usually in the facility’s air permit.

 What happens if a facility is out of compliance?

-The plant manager must be notified so the process causing excess emissions can be shut down or fixed.
-Retesting must occur to confirm compliance.
+The plant manager should be notified so the process causing excess emissions can be shut down or corrected.
+Retesting may then be needed to confirm compliance.